Anbariv

-Anbumani, also known as Anbu, and Arivumani or Arivu, were born as twins and were raised up in Puzhal.
+Anbumani, also known as Anbu, and Arivumani or Arivu, were born as twins and were raised up in Pulhal.
+They did schooling in Avichi Higher Secondary School in Saligramam, Chennai.
+They were known to be very silent in classes.

 Career

-Both of them pursued their careers as stunt choreographers in film industry.
 It was Anbu who joined the film industry initially before his twin brother Arivu.
 Both of them initially served as training assistants to some of the leading stunt masters in the Indian film industry including Stun Siva, Peter Hein, Vijayan, Kecha Khamphakdee, Silva and Dinesh Subbarayan.

 The duo debuted in Kollywood as assistant stunt directors in the 2010 film Naan Mahaan Alla before becoming prominent full fledged stunt choreographers in Indian cinema.
-They made their full fledged debut as stunt masters in Idharkuthane Aasaipattai Balakumara, In 2014 their work in the critically acclaimed film Madras which is based on street football earned them lot of appreciation and accolades.
-Their performance also raised spotlight and attention on them earning them nominations at the 4th South Indian International Movie Awards and in the 9th Vijay Awards for Best Stunt Director.
-Since then, the twin brothers have worked together in about 100 films in various languages such as Tamil, Telugu, Malayalam, Kannada and Hindi.

 In 2018, the duo was suspended from the South Indian Cine and TV Stunt Artistes Union for allegations on violating the union rules and code of ethics regarding the stunt sequences and action performances.
 The court granted relief to the duo and allowed to rejoin the union.

-Anbariv received the National Award for K.G.F: Chapter 1 as the Best Stunt Choreographer at the 66th National Film Awards which was held in August 2019.